OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/machine-learning/machine-learning-data-science-spark-advanced-data-exploration-modeling.md

                         evaluator=BinaryClassificationEvaluator(),
                         numFolds=3)

-    # CONVERT TO DATA-FRAME: THIS DOES NOT RUN ON RDDs
+    # CONVERT tooDATA-FRAME: THIS DOES NOT RUN ON RDDs
     trainDataFrame = sqlContext.createDataFrame(oneHotTRAINbinary, ["features", "label"])

     # TRAIN WITH CROSS-VALIDATION